Python Coding Apprentice

 They are free to ignore as many questions as they want.
 They will have the option to flag the questions and then review them at the end of the test (within the 45 minutes timeframe).
 All unanswered questions will be marked as incorrect.

-When the test finishes the result of the examination is sent to KP’s server for storing.
+When the test finishes the result of the examination is sent to the Knowledge Pillars server for storing.

 Exam Objective Domains

 Candidates are expected to demonstrate a general background in coding with Python.
 Prior to taking the exam, a candidate is expected to have approximately 100 hours of hands-on experience or lectures on developing using Python.

 The elevated level of preparation required is derived from the industry-standard level of the exam and the fact that this certification reflects the candidate’s readiness to enter the job market.
 Moreover, this Certification is used as a job placement index by recruiting managers, for the correct placement of a job seeker.
 Knowledge Pillars PCA uses a task-based format in order to ensure the validity of the results.